svenssonaxel/diff-format/MAIN.md

 * Text content
 * A newline marker, which is one of the following:
   * A backslash (`\`) signifying end of content.
+    The rest of the content line, including the newline, is to be ignored.
-  * A dollar sign (`$`) meaning the rest of the content line (but not the newline marker) is included in the content.
+  * A dollar sign (`$`) meaning the rest of the content line including the newline is part of the content.
+    The dollar sign itself is not part of the content.
-* Any number of CR characters and a newline character
+* Any number of CR characters and a newline character.

 A snippet line consists of
 * A status marker, which is one of the following: